Flag

 Transparency International Corruption Index 20

-World Bank: Control of Corruption Percentile Rank 7
+World Bank: Control of Corruption Percentile Rank 4

 Economy

-Sudan's economy has faced significant challenges following the military takeover in October 2021, which disrupted the reforms initiated by the Civilian-Led Transitional Government (CLTG).
+Sudan's economy has faced significant challenges following the military takeover in October 2021, which halted many of the reforms initiated by the Civilian-Led Transitional Government (CLTG).
 The country has experienced economic uncertainty, a depreciating national currency, and shortages of essential goods, exacerbated by the suspension of international financial assistance.
 Key sectors of interest for foreign investment include mineral extraction and agriculture, but obstacles such as poor infrastructure, corruption, and a lack of domestic investment capital hinder economic growth.

 Floating Section Image